 And one last suggestion: you could try getting to school 20 minutes earlier next year.
 This way you'll have more time alone in your class to set up things, make copies, chat with teachers, meet with students who need extra help, etc. You can get alot done in those 20 minutes and it might help you lose some of that stress of not being fully prepared.

-6th Year Science Teacher to Elementary Kiddos
+8th Year as a Science Teacher to Elementary Kiddos

 “The good teacher explains.
 The superior teacher demonstrates.
 The great teacher inspires.”